 Incidents such as car accidents or falls are responsible for a majority of fractures.
 Stress fractures are common in both workplace and sports settings.

 Because children are usually very physically active, they are likely to have a fracture at some point.
 Older adults have a greater fall risk and weaker bones that increase the possibility of a broken bone.

 Some people with existing health conditions have a greater chance of pathological fractures.
 These conditions might include a tumor, infection, or osteoporosis.

 A doctor will perform a physical exam, with a close look at the symptoms and signs.
 You can also expect the doctor to ask you more about the circumstances that lead to you getting injured.

 An X-ray will be one of the most typical ways of diagnosing a broken bone.
 Sometimes, a CT scan or MRI might be necessary.

 The treatment will depend on the severity and location of the fracture.
 Immobilization in the form of a splint or cast will play a role in most cases, and surgery might be a necessary step.

 Physical therapy to restore mobility and muscle strength might be a part of the recovery process.
 Sometimes arthritis following healing might be an issue, especially if the fracture involved a joint.

-If you think you may have a broken bone, our team at Faith Medical Clinic in Hereford or Canyon, TX is glad to help.
+If you think you may have a broken bone, our team at Faith Medical Clinic in Canyon, TX is glad to help.